HOW I BECAME A WRITER, GHOSTWRITER, AND SCREENWRITER…

 One evening in late 1990, a news report about a drive-by shooting by a street gang in South Central Los Angeles caught my attention.
-It was a year that had been experiencing an alarming spike in gang violence on the streets of the inner city, and I was curious to know what was causing the mayhem.
-Sensing there could be a story there somewhere the “Los Angeles Times” might be interested in, I decided to investigate.
+It was a year that had been experiencing an alarming spike in gang violence on the streets of the inner city and, having been born and raised in the idyllic foothills of the Rocky Mountains, curiosity drove me to find out what was behind the big-city mayhem.
+So I decided to investigate.

 During my first couple of months in the ‘hood, I had to constantly ask myself one question: How far am I willing to go to get the story?
 After spending months in gang turf on a regular basis, sufficient mutual trust and respect grew between gang members and me that they allowed me to be involved in every aspect of their lives.
 To go where they went, to see what they saw, to do what they did.
 And I saw it all—from crimes committed by gang members on the innocent and on one another, to crimes committed by police officers on the gangsters themselves.
-I witnessed firsthand the path that leads six-year-old boys to become 16-year-old killers, and society’s role in helping create and foster the violence in America’s big-city ghettos.
+I witnessed firsthand the path that leads six-year-old boys to become 16-year-old killers, and society’s role in helping create and foster the violence in one of America’s big-city ghettos.

 It’s surprising how quickly a man can get sucked into the maw of dark worlds he has no right to be anywhere near in the first place.
-By early 1992, during a period when L.A. gang members were sending bullet-riddled corpses to the county morgue at the rate of one every 11 and a half hours on average, I had become a fixture in South Central, which was then the most violent ghetto in America.
+By early 1992, during a period when L.A. gang members were sending bullet-riddled corpses to the county morgue at the rate of one every 11 and a half hours, on average, I had become a fixture in South Central, which was then the most violent ghetto in America…

-On April 29, 1992, with the announcement of the not-guilty verdicts of the LAPD officers accused of beating motorist Rodney King, rioting broke out across South Los Angeles, causing billions of dollars worth of damage and putting 52 people in graves in a three-day spree of bloody violence.
-And I was there through it all, in the company of gang members, with a camera in one hand and a Mossberg 12-gauge in the other.
+On April 29, 1992, with the announcement of the not guilty verdicts of the LAPD officers accused of beating motorist Rodney King, rioting broke out across South Los Angeles, causing billions of dollars worth of damage and putting 52 people in graves in a three-day spree of bloody violence.
+And I was there through it all, in the company of gang members, with a camera in one hand and a Mossberg 12-gauge in the other…

 I had been in South Central for 16 months.
 I now had my story.
 It was time to hunker down and write the account of the first Caucasian outsider ever allowed to move freely among the gangbangers of South Central L.A., leading right up to the bloodiest riot in the history of modern America.